Antoine Leautey

-Antoine Arthur Leautey (born 14 April 1996) is a French professional footballer who plays for club Reims as a winger.
-He has also played senior football with Chamois Niortais and Boulogne, and passed through the youth systems at Caen and Paris Saint-Germain.
+Antoine Arthur Leautey (born 14 April 1996) is a French professional footballer who plays as a winger for Chinese Super League club Wuhan Three Towns.
+He has also played senior football with Chamois Niortais, Boulogne, Gil Vicente and Amiens and passed through the youth systems at Caen and Paris Saint-Germain.

 Playing career

 Born in Versailles, near Paris, Leautey spent time in the youth set-up at Paris Saint-Germain as a junior.
 He later joined Caen, where he played 33 games for the reserve team between 2014 and 2016, scoring 10 goals.
 In the summer of 2016, Leautey agreed terms with Championnat National side Boulogne.
 After scoring twice in 14 appearances during the first half of the season, he was signed by Ligue 2 club Chamois Niortais on a three-and-a-half-year contract.
 However, he was loaned back to Boulogne for the remainder of the 2016–17 season.

 Leautey made his professional debut with Niort on the opening weekend of the 2017–18 campaign in the 0–0 draw with AC Ajaccio at the Stade René Gaillard on 28 July 2017.
 Two weeks later, he scored his first goal for the club in a 2–0 win over Auxerre after coming on as a substitute for Didier Lamkel Zé.

 On 27 May 2022, Leautey signed a three-year contract with Amiens beginning in the 2022–23 season.

 On 26 August 2025, Leautey signed a two-year contract with Reims, with an optional third year.

+On 11 December 2025, Leautey returned to Amiens, on a loan until the end of the season.